It's the last hour of the last show in 2011 on EIB.

 Absolutely.

-Anyway, uh keep on doing what you're doing, and I hope you live to be half the age of our country.
+Anyway, keep on doing what you're doing, and I hope you live to be half the age of our country.

-That uh that's going to take some doing.
+That's going to take some doing.

-That's gonna take some doing.
+That's going to take some doing.

 Thanks a lot for calling in.